2016-2017 Federal Student Loans at WCC

 The process and application for a federal student loan at WCC for 2016-2017 (fall quarter 2016 to summer quarter 2017) is no longer available on our website.
 If you are interested in a student loan for the CURRENT quarter, please contact our office for a 2016-2017 Federal Student Loan packet.
 You can request one in person, by phone (360-383-3010) or by email (email@example.com).

-Please note, you will need to have completed a 2016-2017 FAFSA by June 30th, 2017 and received your grant or loan eligibility notification from our office before requesting a loan packet.
+Please note, loans must be processed before the quarter ends on August 18th to meet this deadline you must have completed all application requirements by Monday, August 14th.
+Also, you will need to have completed a 2016-2017 FAFSA by June 30th, 2017 and received your grant or loan eligibility notification from our office before requesting a loan packet.

 2017-2018 Federal Student Loans at WCC

 Whatcom Community College participates in the William D. Ford Federal Direct Loan Program for Student Loans and the Parent PLUS Loans (for dependent students).

 When you are eligible to actually apply for a loan, you will receive a financial aid email notification.
 Your notification may include information about your grant awards OR may let you know that you are not grant eligible but can now apply for a loan.
 Do not attempt to complete the loan process until you receive your notification.
 You can see this status on the financial aid portal as well.